John McConnell (peace activist): Earth Day

 McConnell's concern for the environment grew in the late 1950s and early 1970s.
 A Christian, he believed humans have an obligation to take care of the Earth, and to share its resources equally, based on such passages as Psalms 115:16, "The earth has been given to the children of men."
 He was moved when he saw the first picture of the Earth printed in Life magazine.
 Later that picture became the symbol on the Earth Day flag which he designed and created.

 In October 1969, at the UNESCO conference in San Francisco, McConnell proposed a global holiday to celebrate Earth's life and beauty and to advance peace.
 Along with the celebration of life on Earth, he intended Earth Day to alert people about the need for preserving and renewing the threatened ecological balance upon which all life on Earth depends.
 The proposal won strong support and was followed by an Earth Day Proclamation by the City of San Francisco on March 1, 1970, "Honor the Earth" and the first celebration of Earth Day on March 21, 1970.
 In June 1970, McConnell created the Earth Day Proclamation for worldwide use and awareness, which declared the principles and responsibilities the signers undertook to care for the Earth.
 It was signed by 36 world leaders, including UN Secretary General U Thant, Margaret Mead, John Gardner and others.

 The spring equinox Earth Day is celebrated in the Northern Hemisphere in many cities with ringing of peace bells.
 Earth Day has been celebrated annually since 1970 at the United Nations with ringing of the UN Peace Bell.

-The Earth Society Foundation, Inc.
+The Earth Society Foundation.org.

-In June 1973, McConnell formed "The Earth Society".
+In June 1973, McConnell formed "The Earth Society Foundation".
 Margaret Mead later joined the foundation in September 1976 as the international chairman of Earth Day.
 The Earth Society, Inc. became The Earth Society Foundation, Inc. in December 1976.